-Students who wish to participate in unaffiliated programs must petition for permission to apply through the Study Abroad Office.
+Students who wish to participate in unaffiliated programs must petition for permission to apply.
 No financial aid is available from the University for students on unaffiliated programs, and Northwestern cannot process their outside aid.

-Since study abroad often requires special language or other preparation, interested students should consult with the Study Abroad Office early in their Northwestern careers.
-The office offers information sessions, an annual study abroad fair, and a resource library with detailed information on programs and study abroad policies.
-For more information please see its website at northwestern .edu/studyabroad.
+Since study abroad often requires special language or other preparation, interested students should consult with study abroad advisers early in their Northwestern careers.
+Other resources include information sessions, an annual study abroad fair, and a resource library with detailed information on programs and study abroad policies.